 In this section, we first propose the dynamic programming based algorithm for the scalar clustering problem.
 Then, we present its applications to improve the aforementioned two approaches for DNN quantization.
+At last, a custom accelerator is proposed to speed up the neural network compressed with the DP-Nets.

-3.1 A DP Based Algorithm for Scalar Clustering
+3.1.
+A DP based algorithm for scalar clustering